adobe/helix-pipeline/README.md

 Compared to the pipeline-specific pre-processing functions which handle the request, content, and response, the focus of the wrapper function is implementing business logic needed for the main template function.
 This allows for a clean separation between:

-1. presentation (in the main function, often expressed in declarative templates)
+1. presentation (in the main function, often expressed in declarative templates).
-2. business logic (in the wrapper function, often expressed in imperative code)
+2. business logic (in the wrapper function, often expressed in imperative code).
-3. content-type specific implementation (in the pipeline, expressed in functional code)
+3. content-type specific implementation (in the pipeline, expressed in functional code).

 A simple implementation of a wrapper function would look like this: